Montagy-AI/Voxify/deliverables/D1/planning.md

  * Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.
  * Will you be using third party applications or APIs?
 If so, what are they?

+We have not completely decided how to build it quite yet, but we have some ideas of where to start and what we need.

+## Technology Stack

+For our backend, we're planning to use Python with Flask since it integrates well with AI/ML libraries and gives us the flexibility we need for voice processing.
+We'll most probably use SQLite for user management and voice sample metadata as recommended by our partner, along with a vector database like Chroma or Qdrant for storing voice embeddings.
+For the AI components, we're considering open-source TTS models.
+We arent sure which one yet, but preferably with librosa or some similar package for audio processing and resemblyzer for voice embedding extraction.
+We'll containerize everything using Docker with multi-stage builds and Docker Compose for local development, though we're still debating whether to use a single container or separate containers for the API server, AI processing, and databases.

+## Architecture and Deployment

+Our high-level architecture will include an API layer with Flask gRPC endpoints, an authentication service for user management, a voice processing service for handling uploads and embedding extraction, a TTS synthesis service for generating speech with timing data, and a storage layer combining SQLite, vector database, and cloud storage for audio files.
+We plan to deploy using cloud container services like AWS or GCP, with cloud storage for audio files and pre-trained models from Hugging Face.
+For CI/CD, we're looking at GitHub Actions with curl-based API testing as specified in the project requirements.

+## Development Process

+Our current rough-drafted plan for the development approach starts with defining API specifications, choosing our TTS model, and designing the database schema.
+Then we'll set up the Flask project with Docker and database configuration, followed by building API endpoints and integrating AI components.
+Finally, we'll implement security measures and CI/CD pipelines.

 ----
 ## Intellectual Property Confidentiality Agreement
 > Note this section is **not marked** but must be completed briefly if you have a partner.
 If you have any questions, please ask on Piazza.